savob/savobajic.ca/content/projects/personal/clock.md

 ## Assembly

 I received the boards at the start of March 2022 and quickly set about assembling the boards.
-This was my first through hole heavy project that I designed and assembled since my [oscilloscope]({{< ref "/projects/academic/ocilloscope" >}}) for MIE346 three years ago.
+This was my first through hole heavy project that I designed and assembled since my [oscilloscope]({{< ref "/projects/academic/ocilloscope" >}}) for MIE346 three years before this.
 So it was a bit odd to suddenly find myself flipping a board and cutting excess leads so much during assembly again.

 {{< fig src="/images/clock-bed-of-needles.jpg" caption="Look at all those stabby bits" >}}